Divyajyotipatra10/APB_UART_SLAVE/run/readme.md

-This folder has do file strictly for Modelsim.
+This folder has a .do file strictly for Modelsim.